YoussefSell/Email.Net/README.md

 - **Attachments:** the list of attachments.
 - **Priority:** the priority of this email message.
 - **Headers:** custom headers to be sent with this email message.
-- **EdpData:** custom data to be passed to the EDP used for sending the email.
+- **ChannelData:** custom data to be passed to the Channel used for sending the email.

 now let see how can we compose a message: